mbaumer/us_hep_funding/docs/_states/DE.md

 [Back to top](#top)
 ## DE-00 -- Rep. Lisa Blunt Rochester (D) -- [Wikipedia](https://en.wikipedia.org/wiki/DE-00)
 ### Committees
-Lisa Blunt Rochester is the #29 Republican on the House Committee on Energy and Commerce
+Lisa Blunt Rochester is the #29 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```